Designing & Implementing an Effective Direct Mail Program

 Philadelphia, PA 19102

-Tina M. Rothfuss is the Senior Manager of Major Gifts at Philabundance where she works to build meaningful relationships with donors committed to fighting hunger in the Delaware Valley.
-In addition to focusing on major gifts at Philabundance, Tina oversees the annual fund and a direct mail program that generates funding for over 10 million meals.
-Prior to coming to Philabundance, Tina held fundraising positions at Habitat for Humanity and Boys & Girls Clubs of Philadelphia.
+Tina M. Rothfuss, MPA, is the Development Officer for Major Gifts at United Way of Greater Philadelphia & Southern New Jersey.
+She comes to United Way from Philabundance, where she was Senior Manager of Major Gifts and also oversaw the annual fund and a direct mail program.
+Prior to that, Tina held fundraising positions at Habitat for Humanity and Boys & Girls Clubs of Philadelphia.
 She earned her BA in Political Science from Eastern University and her MPA from West Chester University.